MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Create_and_configure_host_pools_and_session_hosts_AADDS.md

 ## Instructions

-### Exercise 1: Configure an Azure Windows Virtual Desktop environment
+### Exercise 1: Configure an Azure Virtual Desktop environment

 The main tasks for this exercise are as follows:

-1. Prepare AD DS domain and the Azure subscription for deployment of an Azure Windows Virtual Desktop host pool
+1. Prepare AD DS domain and the Azure subscription for deployment of an Azure Virtual Desktop host pool
-1. Deploy an Azure Windows Virtual Desktop host pool
+1. Deploy an Azure Virtual Desktop host pool
-1. Configure Windows Virtual Desktop application groups
+1. Configure Azure Virtual Desktop application groups
-1. Configure Windows Virtual Desktop workspaces
+1. Configure Azure Virtual Desktop workspaces

-#### Task 1: Prepare AD DS domain and the Azure subscription for deployment of an Azure Windows Virtual Desktop host pool
+#### Task 1: Prepare AD DS domain and the Azure subscription for deployment of an Azure Virtual Desktop host pool

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
 1. From your lab computer, in the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select the **az140-cl-vm11a** entry.
 This will open the **az140-cl-vm11a** blade.